awslabs/flowgger/README.md

 - Standalone: it comes as a single executable file, and doesn't require a JVM.

-Flowgger supports common input types: stdin, UDP, TCP, TLS and Redis, as well as multiple input formats: JSON (GELF), LTSV and RFC5424.
+Flowgger supports common input types: stdin, UDP, TCP, TLS and Redis, as well as multiple input formats: JSON (GELF), LTSV, Cap'n Proto and RFC5424.
 Normalized messages can be sent to Kafka for further processing.

 # [Jump to the Flowgger documentation](https://github.com/jedisct1/flowgger/wiki)